gsajith/inbox-zero/README.md

 # Don't want to go through the process of cloning and running your own version of the app?

-Send me a tweet [@GuamHat](https://twitter.com/GuamHat) and we can talk about whitelisting you to use my version that's running at [https://inbox-zero-app.appspot.com/](https://inbox-zero-app.appspot.com/)!
+Send me a tweet <a href="https://twitter.com/GuamHat" target="_blank">@GuamHat<a> and we can talk about whitelisting you to use my version that's running at <a href="https://inbox-zero-app.appspot.com/" target="_blank">https://inbox-zero-app.appspot.com/<a>!